hbux/ElancoRebatesProject/README.md

 ---

 #### UML Rebate Offer Database Design
-An offer has multiple details and multiple product logos.
+An offer has multiple details and multiple brands.
+A brand can contain multiple products, products are the medications that Elanco sells.

 <img src="https://github.com/hbux/ElancoRebatesProject/blob/main/Documentation/Wireframes/DatabaseProductDesignV2.png" />